Division 1 drama as Ulster sides survive

 Paddy McBrearty's injury-time point saw Donegal beat Armagh 1-14 to 1-13.

-Armagh, already safe in Division One, started with Rian O'Neill and Rory Grugan but both were introduced in the second half as the Orchard County fought back from 1-10 to 1-5 down at half-time to draw level late on before McBrearty's point secured Donegal's victory.
+Armagh, already safe in Division One, started without Rian O'Neill and Rory Grugan but both were introduced in the second half as the Orchard County fought back from 1-10 to 1-5 down at half-time to draw level late on before McBrearty's point secured Donegal's victory.

 A melee broke out following the final whistle in Letterkenny with players from both sides and other personnel appearing to get involved and it took some time before order was eventually restored.